prando-a/42Cursus/minishell/README.md

   - In prompt, if the USER variable to display is missing, LOGNAME will be used or `minishell` if neither available.
 * Heredoc is fully parsed and tokenized.
 * If multiple input/output files are stated on a command, the very last one will be used.

-### Notes

-- Ensure all commands used are available in the system's `$PATH`.
-- Properly handle edge cases like invalid input, non-existent files, or incorrect command usage.
-- The shell should exit gracefully when the `exit` command is issued or a termination signal is received.